stansky/city-weather/README.md

 ## Bug Findings
 The bug experienced was the in the `CityWeather` component.
 The component makes an api call and renders the results in the DOM.

-Due to the API call being made in the `ComponentDidMount` lifecycle hook, the DOM would attempt to access properties on a null object while rendering, even though the API call was pending, resulting in error.
+Due to the API call being made in the `ComponentDidMount` lifecycle hook, the code would attempt to access properties on a null object while rendering, even though the API call was pending, resulting in error.

-The simple fix to this would be to wrap the `CityWeather` return html in a jsx conditional, i.e. `{weatherResult && ( ... )}`.
+The simple fix to this would be to wrap the weather results with a conditional, i.e. `{weatherResult && ( ... )}`.
 This would prevent the error when the user searches for a city.

 Due to the API call being in the `ComponentDidMount` lifecycle hook, the component will only display the weather data for the first city search.